Favourite Author-Illustrators (and the Books That Stayed With Me)

 Zeno Sworder – My Strange Shrinking Parents

-A lot of readers talk about how emotional it is, and that feels right.
-It sneaks up on you.
+A lot of readers talk about how emotional it is, and it totally is for me too.
 The images are doing most of the work, especially in the way scale changes across the pages.
 Rooms feel larger, distances feel longer, and the characters feel more fragile inside it.
-It’s one of those books where you finish it and sit there for a bit.
+And alongside these luminous pictures, a a story, the very definition of poignant is told in ordinary everyday language.

 Freya Blackwood – The Boy and the Elephant